 The Ultimate Guide to Art Quilting is another step-by-step guide that was published by Sixth&Spring in New York.
 Although the title refers to art quilting, the book is actually a guide to all the techniques that have developed in the quilt world since my basic book was published over 30 years ago.
 So it contains an in-depth guide on how to use a rotary cutter, quick patchwork methods, the use of Bond-a-web for applique and a complete guide to machine quilting.
 It is useful for all quilters, not just those interested in art quilts.
 The cover can be seen on the right.

 I find quilts fascinating because they express something about the people who made them.
 Undocumented antique quilts are mysterious—we will never know who stitched most of them but we can admire them just the same.
 The making of art quilts has opened up a whole new world for quilters who would never have thought of themselves as artists, but who are today creating textile masterpieces.

 I will never cease to be captivated by quilts, and I am happy to be able to spend my time doing something I enjoy so much.

 However, since the lockdown I have found a new passion: photographing and researching the natural world.
-Have a look at some of the articles I have published in my local newspaper.
+Have a look at some of the articles I have published in my local newspaper (see list on left side of this page).
 These are titled Nature for Absolute Beginners, which is what I am.